Supreme Court Reform

-We believe: the Supreme Court should be politically independent and serve as a check on the other branches of government.
+Ensure that the Supreme Court acts as a politically independent check on the other branches of government.

 A Mandatory Code of Ethics – Ensure the Supreme Court adheres to the same professional standards as other judges and public officials.